marcmo/vimfiles/README.md

 When we are editing tabular data, sometimes we would want to copy only a few columns from the text as opposed to a few lines.
 For this, we can use the rectangular block selection mode in Vim by pressing ctrl-v.

-## yank in command line

-    CTRL-R {0-9a-z"%#:-=.}
-    So the short answer is, if you want to paste the last line yanked or deleted, then do CTRL-R-".
-    'v' to enter the visual mode, highlight the region, and then 'y' to yank it.
-That puts it in the default register, which gets overwritten all the time.
-To put it in another register, prefix the 'y' with '"'.
-For example, to place in the 'a' register, you would type: "ay.
-Then to paste while in ex mode, it's CTRL-R-a.

-## Registers

-    append to a named register use it's corresponding upper case character. i.e. In your example:
-    "ayy
-    "Ayy
-    "ap